TechnoSavage/runZero/sdk-sample-scripts/Zabbix/README.md

 `RUNZERO_SITE_ID` - UUID of the Site to which the integration will create new assts.
 Found in the console URL after navigating to "Sites" and clicking on a site name

-`RUNZERO_CUSTOM_SOURCE_ID` - UUID of the Custom Integration Source.
+`ZABBIX_CUSTOM_SOURCE_ID` - UUID of the Custom Integration Source.
 Found in the console URL after navigating to "Accounts" -> "Custom Integrations" and clicking on an  integration name

-`RUNZERO_IMPORT_TASK_NAME` - Name of the Custom Integration Source.
+`ZABBIX_IMPORT_TASK_NAME` - Name of the Custom Integration Source.
 Created in the console under "Accounts" -> "Custom Integrations"

 `ZABBIX_BASE_URL` - The domain or IP of the Zabbix instance, minus any resource path e.g. http://host/zabbix